A value from the StageAlign class that specifies the alignment of the stage in Flash Player or the browser. The following are valid values:

 myDisplayObject.transform.matrix = myMatrix;

-You cannot directly set the tx
+You cannot directly set the tx property.
+The following

-code has no effect on myDisplayObject
+code has no effect on myDisplayObject:

 myDisplayObject.transform.matrix.tx +=